The Bureau: XCOM Declassified: As XCOM (2006–2011)

 2K Games saw the game's potential and assigned 2K Marin a supporting role in the game's development.
 They began conceptualizing multiplayer modes for the game and modifying the game engine.
 Initially, the team drafted a cooperative multiplayer mode similar to Left 4 Dead.
 It would also have an AI director to determine when and where enemies would spawn.
 Although the two studios were working on two separate components, their distant geographical locations and different time zones hindered communication and made collaboration difficult.
 On April 14, 2010, 2K Games merged 2K Australia into 2K Marin and officially revealed the project as XCOM.
-However, despite the merge, communication problems persisted and the game failed to meet several development milestones.
+Despite the merge, communication problems persisted and the game failed to meet several development milestones.
 2K Games then removed the multiplayer portion completely and reassigned the Marin studio to work with the Australian team on the single-player portion.

 Led by the Australian design team, the Marin studio worked on the first-person portion, also known as Field Ops, while the Australian team contributed to the strategy elements of the game.
 2K Marin had no idea how to animate and program the behaviors of an enemy that was "unknowable".
 A prime component in gameplay design was to photograph aliens, but the unknowable enemies had no face and players could not determine if the enemy was looking at the protagonist.
 To improve communication, the teams swapped employees between the two studios, though this failed to stop some employees from leaving the project.

 A gameplay demonstration was shown to the press at E3 2010.
 Players could complete rescue tasks, anomaly missions, and unknown missions.
 The weapons were futuristic and players were tasked to take photographs of aliens, and were allowed to withdraw from a mission once sufficient information was collected.
 Players could also explore the XCOM base in first-person; the base would gradually expand as the player completed more missions.
 The game also featured a branching path where completing one mission could mean that other missions became inaccessible.
 Jonathan Pelling, the creative director, said that the team tried to uphold the "core X-COM tenets".
 He described the game as a "systematic" first-person shooter in which the story would unlock gradually depending on how much the player had achieved.
 Pelling said the game's design of 1950s America was inspired by how Norman Rockwell advertisement depicted that period of time (not how it actually was)—one "where people feel comfortable and everything is optimistic."